What are the fundamentals that every Liferay developer should know?

 - Your library of choice

-Liferay Portal follows a design language created by our designers at Liferay called Lexicon.
-It is automatically available to application developers through a set of CSS classes, although it’s even easier to use our tag library.
+Lexicon is automatically made available to application developers through a set of CSS classes and markup, although it’s even easier to use our tag library.

 For templating, JavaEE’s JSP is there as expected as well as FreeMarker, but the modularity of the platform allows you to use Google’s Soy (aka Closure Templates) or whatever else you like.